Mboalab/Improve-a-digital-Sthetoscope-app/Tasks/Starter task/Task 1/Task 1.md

 ## Main activities to complete:
 [Done] Collect relevant and contextualised information about the project to enalble the design of a Logo;
 [Done] Design and propose one or more logo using preferd design software and tools.
+!!
+NOTE : All the logos inside Ruba-Adel's.contributions directory..
+!!
+NOTE : All the logos can change the colors and shapes based the project requirements.

 ## Attributed Mentor: